 How is appendicitis treated?

-The best treatment is surgical removal of the infected appendix.
+The treatment is surgical removal of the infected appendix.
 In some cases, when the appendix has already ruptured, surgery is done after a period of treatment with antibiotics.

 During the surgery